Legal and Ethical Guidelines for Research on Archaeological and Heritage Artefacts

 Working with these types of materials sometimes raises legal and ethical issues, and this page can be a resource for beginning to engage with these challenges.

-NESH Guidelines for Research Ethics in the Social Sciences and Humanities/ Forskningsetiske retningslinjer for samfunnsvitenskap, humaniora, juss og teologi (2006, p.
-25).
-The guidelines are currently under revision.
-See esp. the new (preliminary) § 32
+NESH Guidelines for Research Ethics in the Social Sciences and Humanities/ Forskningsetiske retningslinjer for samfunnsvitenskap, humaniora, juss og teologi (2021).
+See § 33

 Relevant academic guidelines, codes of conduct and policy documents